-Energy production can be as complex as large solar fields that serve entire regions or as localized as small rooftop systems that power individual buildings.
-In some cases, wind effects may drive the fundamental design considerations of a new product.
+Energy production can range from complex to simple, and it can be as large as dedicated solar fields that serve entire regions or as localized as small rooftop systems that power individual buildings.
+In some cases, wind effects may drive fundamental design considerations of a new product.

 Deploying solar modules on the roof of a large building may seem trivial at first.
 You hire an installer, and in a matter of days or weeks you have a new source of energy.
 Unfortunately, it’s rarely this simple.